rjkat/rjkat.github.io/_pages/about.md

 ---

 I am a software engineer and PhD student with a passion for audio.
-My current research interest is in speech recognition in the context of distributed devices.
+My research focus is speech recognition in the context of distributed devices.